uport-project/mnid/README.md

 The whole thing is base58 encoded for compactness and URL safety.

-The version prefix allows humans to visually recognize the address type from the first couple of characters.
-The error checking code ensures that there aren't any obvious errors in hte address
+The version prefix allows humans to visually recognize the address type from the first few characters in the string.
+The error checking code ensures that there aren't any obvious errors in the address.

 ### EIP77